vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:

+* take care of tensor ranks when using generator
+*

-8. add multi-gpu, do benchmark
+* add multi-gpu, do benchmark

 # some back log:
  Update = reduce + update